Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: The six-dimensional supersymmetric field theory

 The $2\times 2N^2$ scalar fields $q^i$ and the $2 N^2$ symplectic Majorana spinors $\psi$ in the hypermultiplet take values in a representation of $\frg_t$ obtained by embedding this Lie algebra into $\frsp(N^2)$, cf.~\cite{Samtleben:2012fb,Saemann:2017zpd}.
 On the underlying representation space, we have the bilinear pairing

 where $\Omega$ is the invariant symplectic form of $\sfSp(N^2)$.
-In fact, the hypermultiplet will not play any role in our discussion and we shall merely indicate where adjustments to our formulas need to be made.
+In fact, the hypermultiplet will not play any role in our discussion and we shall merely indicate where it would appear in our formulas.

-It is also useful to introduce the following supersymmetrically covariantized curvature forms:
+It is also useful to introduce the following supersymmetrically covariantized anti-dual curvatures\footnote{Note that it is normal in higher gauge theory to (linearly) combine differential forms of different degrees into curvature forms.}, whose vanishing implements the expected duality in six dimensions:

 Note that $\scH$ is antiself-dual, $\scH=-\star \scH$, and $\scG$ is a duality combination of the 4-form curvature~$G$ and the 2-form curvature~$F$, supersymmetrically completed.

 The Lagrangian composed in~\cite{Saemann:2017zpd} consists of four parts: